Looking for a fountain pen friendly planner?

 Price: Starts at Php1195 for the Day-Free in A6.

-- MD Notebook Diary with monthly calendar, lined pages for weekly notes, and blank pages for other scribbles;
+- MD Notebook Diary with a monthly calendar, lined pages for weekly notes, and blank pages for other scribbles;

 - MD Notebook Diary 1 Day 1 Page with 385 pages of monthly calendar and daily notes;